ericjiminy/Wordle/README.md

 # Wordle
 My version of the game Wordle built with Node.js, Express, and Socket.io.
-It doesn't have a daily word limit like the original.
+Its uses the same word lists as the original, and it doesn't have a daily word limit.

 Actual app is hosted on Heroku at: https://ericjiminy-wordle.herokuapp.com/